11 Solutions to Fix Apps That Won’t Install on Samsung Smart TV

 9. Uninstall the Problematic App

-If you're unable to update an app, try reinstalling it.
-First, check if the problem is specific to that particular app or affects all apps.
-If it's only with that app, uninstall it, and then reinstall it.
+If you're having trouble updating an app, try reinstalling it.
+Start by checking whether the issue is limited to that specific app or affects others as well.
+If it's just one app, uninstall it and then install it again.

 10. Log out of Samsung Account